dlewiski/work-portfolio/README.md

 1. Allows user(me) to post projects to my portfolio page from the admin page.
 2. Allows user(me) to create blog posts - allowing me to share more about my interests.
 3. Displays a list of blog posts on the blog page.
+4. Displays a list of projects on the project page.
+5. Allows users to login and logout, their info is saved to firebase.

 #### Future Behavior
-4. Displays a list of blog posts that can be filtered by topic.
+6. Displays a list of blog posts that can be filtered by topic.
-5. I would like to add authentication so only I can upload projects and blog posts.
+7. I would like to add admin authentication so only I can upload projects and blog posts.
-6. I would like to add the ability to upload photos to show off in my blog post and projects.
+8. I would like to add the ability to upload photos to show off in my blog post and projects.
+9. I would like to allow the ability to leave comments on blog posts.

 ## Setup/Installation Requirements